-Prior to contacting the TTUHSC Office of Student Services, the student shall attempt to resolve the issue with the individual(s) involved.
-If the student is not satisfied with the outcome after meeting with the individual or does not feel comfortable talking to the administrator or staff member involved, the student may contact the Assistant Vice President for Student Services.
+Early Resolution.
+Prior to contacting the TTUHSC Office of Student Affairs, the student shall attempt to resolve the issue with the individual(s) involved.
+If the student is not satisfied with the outcome after meeting with the individual or does not feel comfortable talking to the administrator or staff member involved, the student may contact the Assistant Provost for Student Affairs.
 The student shall address the issue and initiate action under this policy within 30 days of the event-giving rise to the complaint.

-2. The Assistant Vice President for Student Services may counsel the student to discuss the issue with the involved administrator or staff member.
-If the student does not feel comfortable talking to the person involved, the Assistant Vice President of Student Services will investigate the complaint, attempt to reconcile differences, and propose a solution.
-The Assistant Vice President for Student Services will provide a written statement of his or her recommendation to all parties within ten working days following the initial receipt of the student's report of the complaint.
+The Assistant Provost for Student Affairs may counsel the student to discuss the issue with the involved administrator or staff member.
+If the student does not feel comfortable talking to the person involved, the Assistant Provost for Student Affairs will investigate the complaint, attempt to reconcile differences, and propose a solution.
+The Assistant Provost for Student Affairs will provide a written statement of their recommendation to all parties within ten working days following the initial receipt of the student's report of the complaint.
 All involved parties will then have ten working days to respond.
 Every effort should be made to resolve the issue without going beyond this level.
-The Assistant Vice President of Student Services will attempt to facilitate a resolution before proceeding with a hearing, as described below.
-(If the complaint is against the Assistant Vice President for Student Services, the student should meet with the Executive Vice President for Academic Affairs, who will follow the procedures outlined here.)
+The Assistant Provost for Student Affairs will attempt to facilitate a resolution before proceeding with a hearing, as described below.
+(If the complaint is against the Assistant Provost for Student Affairs, the student should meet with the Provost or their designee, who will follow the procedures outlined here.)

-3. Filing a Hearing Request

-If the student is not satisfied with the recommendation of the Assistant Vice President for Student Services, he/ she may file a request for a hearing by submitting a written complaint to the Assistant Vice President for Student Services.
-The hearing request must include a specific statement of the student's complaint, an explanation of what remedy the student seeks, and a copy of the Assistant Vice President for Student Services' recommended resolution.
+2. Filing a Hearing Request.
+If the student is not satisfied with the recommendation of the Assistant Provost for Student Affairs, he/ she may file a request for a hearing by submitting a written complaint to the Assistant Provost for Student Affairs.
+The hearing request must include a specific statement of the student's complaint, an explanation of what remedy the student seeks, and a copy of the Assistant Provost for Student Affairs' recommended resolution.